-Objective 4.4: Streamline the site planning criteria in the zoning ordinance to make it more timely for citizens and clearer for Staff as to when a development proposal must go to Planning Commission for hearing
+Objective 4.4: Streamline the site planning criteria in the zoning ordinance to make it more clearer for Staff and citizens as to when a development proposal requires Planning Commission review.

 Implementation Strategy 4.4a: Review the current site planning criteria in the zoning ordinance and propose changes to the ordinance.